joolstorrentecalo/gitlab-foss/doc/development/internal_analytics/internal_event_instrumentation/local_setup_and_debugging.md

 # Local setup and debugging

 NOTE:
-To track user interactions in the browser, browser settings, such as privacy filters (e.g.
+To track user interactions in the browser, Do-Not-Track (“DNT”) needs to be disabled.
+DNT is disabled by default for most browsers.
-AdBlock, uBlock) and Do-Not-Track (DNT).
-[Read more about settings that affects tracking](https://snowplow.io/blog/how-many-visitors-block-your-tracking/).

 Internal events are using a tool called Snowplow under the hood.
 To develop and test internal events, there are several tools to test frontend and backend events: